asonganyi/blockoptions/whitepaper/whitepaper.md

 **2.3.2 Token distributio**

-**18 million** will be available for sale to tokensale participants. **No sold tokens will be burned.**
+**18 million** will be available for sale to tokensale participants.  **unsold tokens will be burned.**

-**1.5 million** will be retained by Blockoptions for advisors, partners, hiring, future marketing and development with 2 years vesting, unlock 25% per 6 months.
+**1.5 million** will be retained by Blockoptions for advisors, partners, hiring, future marketing and development with 2 years vesting, unlocking   25% per 6 months.

 **0.5 million** will be for ICO bounties and dev. reward without vesting